Quick Hits

 Vardalaki, D., Chung, K. & Harnett, M.T.

-Filopodia are a structural substrate for silent synapses in adult neocortex
+Filopodia are a structural substrate for silent synapses in adult neocortex.

 Nature, 2022